diggydude/bolthole-bbs/README.md

 * `[code=php]...[/code]` highlights the code per the indicated language, e.g., PHP.

 * `[code]...[/code]` simply renders the code in the current theme's font color.

+Most of the other bbCode tags should be self-explanatory, except for `[gradient]`.
+This creates color gradient text by specifying a start color and end color.
+The alogrithm isn't all that great on short text, but hey, it's a freebie.

+`[gradient start=#00ff00 end=#0000ff]This is some gradient text.[/gradient]`

+I hope you all have as much fun using this program as I had making it, which was a boatload!